-Concord is a city known for its art galleries, cultural centers, food, museums, and most importantly, its racing facilities.
+Concord is a city in North Carolina known for its art galleries, cultural centers, food, museums, and, most importantly, its racing facilities.

-The city's culture is strongly rooted in its enthusiasm for race and race cars.
+The city's culture is firmly rooted in its enthusiasm for race and race cars.

-It is a heaven for people who love cars, to the extent that you can enjoy even enjoy the experience of driving a NASCAR racing car in Concord.
+It is heaven for people who love cars, to the extent that you can enjoy even the experience of driving a NASCAR racing car in Concord.

 Even if you are not into cars and racing, Concord will not disappoint you.